Security Analyzer Configuration Profiles

 • Inject configuration profiles into all possible scan contexts

-• Validate all possible configuration values for each supported scanner
+• Validate all possible configuration values for each supported analyzer

 • Manage configuration profiles at a group and project level

-• Get visibility into what has been configured, and where that configuration has been applied
+• Get visibility into what has been configured, and to which projects that configuration has been applied

 Use cases